Dwight-Studio/JArmEmu/README.md

 ## Limitations
 Currently, known limitations or differences with the real architecture:
-- Carry flag not updated when using the S condition on ASR
+- Carry flag update for ASR may be inaccurate (no counter example found yet)
 - SWI instruction is not implemented

 ## Licence